 - A representative for the deceased’s estate

 The surviving spouse is entitled to bring a claim first.
-Then, the deceased’s child or children can bring a claim if there is no surviving spouse.
+Then, the deceased’s child or children may file if there is no surviving spouse.
 Finally, if there are no surviving children or spouses, the deceased’s parents can exercise their rights to recover.

-An estate representative could take action if no one survived to recover damages.
+An estate representative could take action if none survived to recover damages.
 A spouse can also bring a claim on behalf of surviving children.
 However, the spouse must receive at least one-third of the total recovery.

-Wrongful death claims can be significant.
-The award largely depends on the full value of the deceased’s life and other details.
-“Full value of life” has two parts:
+Wrongful death claims are significant because the award largely depends on the full value of your loved one’s life and other details.
+“Full value of life” has two parts: your family member’s reasons for living, such as personal relationships, and income or contributions your loved one would have provided.

 A personal injury attorney working on a wrongful death case will consider both.
 Furthermore, a claim looks at the details from the deceased’s perspective.
-An attorney can help you relay your loved one’s point of view.
+A legal professional will help you relay your loved one’s point of view.

-The value of a settlement largely depends on the damages.
-Your lawyer can help you prove the extent of your losses and negotiate a fair settlement with the insurance company.
+The value of a settlement largely depends on the damages incurred.
+Your lawyer will help you prove the extent of your financial losses and negotiate a fair settlement with the insurance company.

 Damages the Deceased Experienced